-One week before this devasting news, also in November 2021, we had received an offer to run with NP Racing in the 2022 BSB Superbike class.
-Here the ‘dream’ started.
-Here the nightmare also began except we didn’t know it at the time.
+One week before this devasting news, also in November 2021, we had received an interesting offer to run with NP Racing in the 2022 BSB Superbike class.
 As it happened this offer to race in the top class actually helped the mental process of recovery for Sam’s TC.
 It gave him another reason to get through the tough chemo sessions and regain fitness in time to ride again.

 Unfortunately the Superbike didn’t make our planned and important launch night.
-Due to NPR ‘delivery issues’ it was nowhere to be seen.
 Our booking at the Aston Martin showroom in Hatfield had been a major SCR logistical success story, introduced to us by one of our long term sponsors Matt Baxter (Echelon) as an opportunity for valuable PR and getting our supporters and sponsors together prior to the big season long awaited.
-No NPR superbike, but we still enjoyed many supporters and sponsors attending with a great blog interview recorded.
+Even without the superbike we still enjoyed many supporters and sponsors attending with a great blog interview recorded.